mattBurton64/sorting/csc4510/assignment1/README.md

 ```

 ## Credits
-Matt Burton - programs and scripts
+Matt Burton - author of programs and scripts

-Ryan Hirscher - helped interpret the instructions
+Ryan Hirscher - helped me interpret the instructions/requirements

-AdaCore, Rosetta Code, Michael Oudshoorn, and ChatGPT - learning how to use unix scripts and ada
+Michael Oudshoorn, AdaCore, Rosetta Code, and ChatGPT - taught me how to use unix scripts and ada